 MORE ABOUT AMBERLEY SNYDER

 Amberley Snyder has been riding since she was three and competing in rodeo since she was seven.
-She was successful in the rodeo arena all growing up and into high school.
+She was successful in the rodeo arena growing up and into high school.
 In 2009, Amberley was the Finals and World All-Around Cowgirl for the National Little Britches Rodeo Association.

 In 2010, Amberley was involved in a rollover car accident, leaving her paralyzed from the waist down.
 Only a year and a half later, Amberley was back competing in barrel racing.
 She now has modifications on her saddle including a seat belt making it possible for her to be in the rodeo arena again.

 Amberley and her Quarter Horse, Legacy (registered name: French Open), have been competing together for 4 years.
-Legacy is the first horse Amberley trained as a barrel racing partner after her accident and she credits him with giving her “legs” so she affectionately calls him “Legs.”
+Legacy is the first horse Amberley trained as a barrel racing partner after her accident and she credits him with giving her legs so she affectionately calls him “Legs.”

 Amberley was voted in as the Fan Exemption for RFDTV’s The American and will be competing in AT&T’s Cowboy Stadium in March.
 She is the first paralyzed athlete to compete in the richest one day rodeo in America.
 Amberley also has a widespread social media following.
-Her most popular trends are ‘Wheelchair Wednesdays’ where Amberley shows a piece of her life each week in a wheelchair.
-It can be simple tasks such as opening a door to bigger accomplishments like lifting herself on her horse.

-In 2017, Amberley wrote a children’s book about her story to share her “triumph over tragedy” story with young people.
+In 2017, Amberley wrote a children’s book about her story to share her triumph over tragedy story with young people.

 In 2018, Netflix partnered with Amberley to create a movie about her life.
 Walk.
 Ride.
-Rodeo. will premier on Netflix on March 8, 2019.
+Rodeo. premiered on Netflix on March 8, 2019.
 In the film, Amberley is the stunt double for the scenes on the horse after her accident.
 (In the movie actress Spencer Locke plays the role of Amberley for all of the other parts that don’t involve “stunts!”)